 Start entering an address, location, or business name into a Screen control, then allow the Google API to auto-complete that address or location.
 The Google Place control stores the selected address in the Request data as well as all the returned data from the Google API.

-View and/or select a geographical location from a Google map.
+View and/or select from one or more geographical locations in a Google map.

 The Google Places package has the following components after it is installed: